AMAS 50TH ANNIVERSARY

 Following in Rosie’s footsteps for the past 25 years, artistic producer Donna Trinkoff has continued to engrave the unique Amas trademark with musical theatre works that embrace different cultural perspectives that reach out to underserved audiences, and has expanded the scope by celebrating communities-at-risk due to sexual orientation, gender identity, socio-economic position, disability, age, developmental status, and other differentiators that trigger marginalization, exclusion, and persecution.

 Countless dramatists, composers, lyricists, directors, choreographers, designers and actors have graced Amas stages over the past 50 years, including Maya Angelou, Micki Grant, Galt McDermott, Sheldon Epps, John Rando, Christopher Gattelli, Ted Sperling, Shaina Taub, Tom O’Horgan, Ossie Davis, Billie Allen, Lynne Taylor-Corbett, Andre deShields, Leslie Uggams, Phylicia Rashad, Brad Oscar, and Christopher Jackson.
-The contributions of these alumni, as well as the dedication of our talented roster of early career artists, speaks to the unique and important work of Amas – a laboratory for artists who share our vision of cultural equity and diversity and tell timeless stories that resonate deeply.
+The contributions of these alumni, as well as the dedication of our talented roster of early career artists, speaks to the unique and important work of Amas – a laboratory for artists who share our vision of cultural equity and tell timeless stories that resonate deeply.

 We are enormously proud of our rich legacy and are working towards a sustainable future.
 We honor Rosie’s vision and look to the next 50 years with the establishment of a New Musical Development Fund which will ensure that Amas grows and flourishes.